 First it was steam, then electricity, followed by digital technology.
 Each of these revolutions caused jolting disruptions to industry and society.
 Today, some very smart trend watchers are saying we at the start of a fourth industrial revolution that is going to make the previous three look like mild disturbances of the status quo.

 Klaus Schwab is the Executive Chairman of the World Economic Forum, an annual gathering of the planet’s most important movers and shakers.
-In a 2015 article in Foreign Affairs he wrote “We stand on the brink of a technological revolution that will fundamentally alter the way we live, work, and relate to one another.”
+In an article in Foreign Affairs, he wrote “We stand on the brink of a technological revolution that will fundamentally alter the way we live, work, and relate to one another.”

 He says this change will be unlike anything humans have experienced before because it is happening so rapidly.
 For example, 3D printing was scarcely heard of outside research laboratories at the start of this century.
 Today, 3D-printed organs are being transplanted into people.

 The first revolution harnessed steam power to drive factory machinery.
 Beginning in about the 1760s, the steam engine started to be used in agriculture and textile mills.
 Steamships and railways changed travel times dramatically.
 Factories powered by steam caused workers to move off the land and into growing cities to fill the jobs that beckoned.

 The second upheaval saw electricity take the place of steam.
 Chemical fertilizers changed farming and gasoline-powered vehicles changed travel.
 Assembly-line manufacturing developed and reduced the cost of making products.
 That revolution started in the late 1800s and lasted until about 1950.

 Then, electronics, computers, and all things digital arrived.
 Factory production became automated and, more recently, robotic.
 Communication and information storage and retrieval became instantaneous.

 The Fourth Revolution